-Professor K. D. Charalampous, M.D., Chairperson Professor: Tyner Associate Professors: Erickson, Johnson, Karamanos, Weddige Assistant Professors: Aguirre, Arredondo, Briones, Einisman, Farr, Munyon, Perez
+Associate Professor Sara J. Baskett, M.D., Acting Chairman Professor: Tyner Associate Professors: Erickson, Johnson, Karamanos, Weddige Assistant Professors: Aguirre, Arredondo, Briones, de Silva, Farr, Munyon, Perez, Prokop

 The major purpose of the educational program is to provide comprehensive understanding of the field of psychiatry.
 The curriculum emphasizes the integration of broadly based knowledge and supervised clinical experience.
 The students are expected to obtain a basic understanding of the behavorial and emotional disturbances typically presented by psychiatric patients.
 A major theoretical tenet is that normal growth and development within the life cycle and the biological roots of psychiatry are essential features for a contemporary mastery of psychopathology.